← All Articles

 • Total: S$1,500-S$5,000/month

-AWS vs Azure vs GCP: Singapore Pricing Compared
+AWS vs Azure vs GCP: Real Singapore Pricing

-All three major cloud providers operate data centres in Singapore (ap-southeast-1 for AWS, Southeast Asia for Azure, asia-southeast1 for GCP).
-Here is how they compare on the workloads that matter most to SMEs.
+All three operate data centres in Singapore (ap-southeast-1 for AWS, Southeast Asia for Azure, asia-southeast1 for GCP).
+Here's how they compare on workloads that matter to SMEs.

 Compute (Virtual Machines)

-Winner for compute: GCP — lowest on-demand pricing.
-AWS and Azure are competitive with reserved instances.
+GCP wins on compute — lowest on-demand pricing.
+AWS and Azure become competitive with reserved instances.

 Managed Database (MySQL/PostgreSQL)

-Winner for managed database: GCP — slightly cheaper.
-All three are within 15% of each other.
+GCP edges ahead again, though all three are within 15% of each other.

 Object Storage (per TB/month)